-Vanilla Honey Buttercream Frosting is so versatile for cakes, cupcakes and more!
+Vanilla Honey Buttercream Frosting is so versatile and works beautifully on cakes, cupcakes, cookies and more!

-Who doesn’t love frosting with their cake.
+I’m a huge fan of frosting.
+Who doesn't love frosting with their cake.
 I mean, frosting is the best part right?!
-Or at least it’s the best combined, but there’s alway got to be a good ratio and a bit heavier on the frosting.
+Or at least it's the best combined with cake, but there's alway got to be a good ratio and a bit heavier on the frosting in my opinion.

 At least that’s how I LOVE it, as long as the frosting is not too sweet.
 I’m not a fan of super sweet frosting that starts to make you feel sick before you can even finish a whole slice of cake.